m-kluge/microEUKscope/README.md

 The microEUKscope pipeline was developed to identify microeukaryotes from assemblies of metagenomic environmental samples.
 We have combined and benchmarked existing tools (TIARA, Kaiju, EukRep) to taxonomically annotate contigs, and generate a fasta file with the classified microeukaryotes.
 The user can also use this pipeline to retrieve the classified prokaryotic and viral sequences.

-The pipeline uses a customized nr+euk Kaiju database, where it includes microeukaryotic groups ([https://doi.org/10.1016/j.tree.2019.08.008](https://doi.org/10.1016/j.tree.2019.08.008)) and the genomes available at JGI's Mycocosm and Phycocosm.
+The pipeline uses a customized nr+euk Kaiju database, which includes microeukaryotic groups ([https://doi.org/10.1016/j.tree.2019.08.008](https://doi.org/10.1016/j.tree.2019.08.008)) and the genomes available at JGI's Mycocosm and Phycocosm.
 This database is ready to download at Figshare (ADD project).
 Additionally, the user can use a number of scripts here provided to build and index its own Kaiju-compatible database.

 The setup overview is: